Sick or injured PSSap customers

 A quick guide to invalidity retirement for PSSap members

-You can use this form to apply for an invalidity retirement certificate for employees who are PSSap customers.
-The employee’s case manager will need to complete and sign this.
+Application for issue of invalidity retirement certificate You can use this form to apply for an invalidity retirement certificate for employees who are CSS, PSS or PSSap customers.
+The employee’s case manager and a payroll officer will need to complete and sign the form.

 Next I'd like to...